I

 local plants for Ives' garden or used plants from it for his collection."

-Quoted from a Yale Peabody Museum website on Horation Nelson Fenn,
+(Quoted from a Yale Peabody Museum website on Horation Nelson Fenn,

-- ivesia'na: after Joseph Christmas Ives (1828-1868),
+ivesia'na: named for Joseph Christmas Ives (1828-1868),

-a graduate of the U.S. Military Academy at West Point in 1852, who
+a graduate of the US Military Academy at West Point in 1852, who

 resigned his commission in 1861 to join the Confederacy and served